Tabasco: Demographics

 Tabasco's population has been growing rapidly: between 1990 and 2005 the population grew from 1,501,744 to 1,989,969.
-Tabasco's population is mostly young, with an average age of 19 years and over 38% of the population is under 15 years of age.
+Tabasco's population is mostly young, with an average age of 19 years and over 38 percent of the population is under 15 years of age.

-The state's population is more rural than the national average: 57% live in urban areas, in contrast to 78% of Mexico's population in general.
+The state's population is more rural than the national average: 57 percent live in urban areas, in contrast to 78 percent of Mexico's population in general.
 Those who leave the state mostly go to Quintana Roo, Campeche and Veracruz.
 Those that migrate to the state mostly come from Chiapas, Veracruz and Campeche.
-As of the 2000s, only about 2% of the population has left to live abroad, mostly to the United States.
-The national average is 16%.
-Three percent of the population speaks an indigenous language, which is lower than the national average of 6%.
-Most speak the Tabascan dialect of the Chontal language.
+As of the 2000s, only about 2 percent of the population has left to live abroad, mostly to the United States.
+The national average is 16 percent.
+Three percent of the population speaks an indigenous language, which is lower than the national average of 6 percent.
+Most speak the Tabascan dialect of the Chontal Maya language.
 This is followed by Ch’ol, Tzeltal, Maya, Zapotec languages, Nahuatl and Tzotzil.

-According to the 2020 Census, 1.56% of Tabasco's population identified as Black, Afro-Mexican, or of African descent.
+According to the 2020 Census, 1.56 percent of Tabasco's population identified as Black, Afro-Mexican, or of African descent.